Interview with J L Pawley by Anastasia Bakogianni

 AB: In the ancient world, stories existed in many versions, none of which were set in stone.
 Do you feel that in a way you are following in the footsteps of the ancient Greeks adapting familiar stories for new audiences?

-J.L.P: My journey towards becoming a published author is quite unusual and very reflective of our modern digital age, particularly compared to twentieth century novelists.
-In fact, I have more in common with the oral storytellers of old and Charles Dickens than the living authors whose books I grew up reading in the 1990s!
-Thanks to the advent of the smartphone and the sudden onslaught of ebooks around 2007-2010, which is when I started writing, it became almost impossible to find a publisher willing to offer a contract to a new author.
+JLP: My journey towards becoming a published author is quite unusual and very reflective of our modern digital age, particularly compared to 20th-century novelists.
+In fact, I have more in common with the oral storytellers of old and Charles Dickens than the living authors whose books I grew up reading in the 1990s.
+Thanks to the advent of the smartphone and the sudden onslaught of ebooks around 2007 to 2010, which is when I started writing, it became almost impossible to find a publisher willing to offer a contract to a new author.
 Such a prize was and still is akin to winning the lottery.
-So, I found myself experimenting with self-publishing, and ended up serialising the series on the streaming ebook website/app Wattpad.
+So I found myself experimenting with self-publishing and ended up serialising the series on the streaming ebook website/app Wattpad.

-J.L.P: It largely depends on how widely they have read before they pick up my books.
-Voracious readers like me are usually familiar with it, but when I successfully lure in those who are a little more reluctant, they've often never heard the name ‘Icarus’, let alone the ancient story itself.
+JLP: It largely depends on how widely they have read before they pick up my books.
+Voracious readers like me are usually familiar with it, but when I successfully lure in those who are a little more reluctant, they've often never heard the name Icarus, let alone the ancient story itself.
 This is why my characters openly discuss the myth in the first book, and read a brief summary of the story to each other (and the reader) to make sure everyone is on the same page.
 Because it’s not a direct adaptation, few have commented on my treatment (at least, not directly to me), but I’m sure many savvy readers have picked up on the themes and references I’ve scattered throughout the text.
-Only the first 2 of the 4 books have been published, so there is more to come.

 AB: Your novels are largely set in the United States, but feature an international cast.
 One of your favourite characters in the series is Tui, a Māori girl from Auckland.
 What do you feel she adds to the story that is distinctive and challenges ancient Greek views and portrayals of women?